gregwhitaker/ratpack-graphqldb-example/API.md

 * [Delete Link](#delete-link)

 ## <a name="get-all-links"></a>Get All Links
+Retrieves all links in the database.

 ## <a name="get-link"></a>Get Link
+Retrieves a link from the database.

 ## <a name="save-link"></a>Save Link
 Saves a new link in the database.